Sushin Shyam

 Sushin Shyam is an Indian music composer, instrumentalist, and singer primarily associated with Malayalam cinema.
 He is also a founding member of the folk metal band The Down Troddence.
 He is known for his contributions to the films Varathan (2018), Kumbalangi Nights (2019), Minnal Murali (2021), Bheeshma Parvam (2022), Romancham (2023), Kannur Squad (2023), Manjummel Boys (2024) and Aavesham (2024).
 His work on Kumbalangi Nights earned him the Kerala State Film Award for Best Music Director in 2019.
 In 2025 July 4th, he made his debut as an independent music artist with the music video Ray.
 He is a two-time winner of Kerala State Film Award for Best Music Director, for Kumbalangi Nights in 2019 and Bougainvillea in 2024.

 Early life

-Sushin Shyam received his early education at the St Joseph's Higher Secondary School, Thalassery, and Mambaram Higher Secondary School in Thalassery.
+Sushin Shyam was born at Thalasserry in Kannur district of Kerala to Shyam Prakash and Kalavathi.
+He studied at St. Joseph's School and Mambaram School in Thalassery.
 Under his father's guidance, a musician himself, Sushin learned to play the keyboard from an early age, including performing on stage at the age of 3.
 He relocated to Chennai in pursuit of new prospects within the music industry.
-He honed his skills during a two-year stint working with music director Deepak Dev.
+He honed his skills during a two-year stint working with the music director Deepak Dev.